s9w/binary_bakery/readme.md

 <p align="center"><img src="https://github.com/s9w/binary_bakery/raw/master/readme/decode_speed_analysis.png"></p>

-LZ4 performs identical to uncompressed data in decoding speed by being fast enough to not be the bottleneck. zstd is heaver bit also often reduced the compile impact by half compared to LZ4.
+LZ4 performs identical to uncompressed data in decoding speed by being fast enough to not be the bottleneck. zstd is heavier bit also often reduced the compile impact by half compared to LZ4.

 Baking performs better than file loading for all sizes and compression types.
 In particular for small files, which should be the main target demographic for this tool.